 4. Testosterone Decreases Fat

-Studies found that obese men have lower testosterone.
+Studies4 found that obese men have lower testosterone.
 Among its many functions, testosterone also regulates insulin and glucose metabolism.
 As testosterone levels drop, the body begins to accumulate adipose fat tissue.
-Studies confirm that both testosterone and dehydroepiandrosterone (DHEA) have fat-reducing properties.
+Studies5 confirm that both testosterone and dehydroepiandrosterone (DHEA) have fat-reducing properties.

 Here’s something else to consider: just as low testosterone raises fat cells, the fatty tissue, in turn, converts the testosterone into estrogen, further decreasing T levels.
 Ultimately, what you have is a negative feedback loop that goes on indefinitely until you take active measures to increase testosterone naturally.